drallap1/etl-project/README.md

 1. A metadata table can be created to track all the ingestion details.
 2. Based on the merge strategy during staging rows can be merged based on the primary keys.

+## Other details

+1. Docker engine must be running
+2. Run the docker-compose file using docker-compose up -d